 The State has made specific commitments to the completion of the Project.
 Based on expectations of federal funding availability, as well as expectations regarding the availability of corresponding state transportation funds, the Project Sponsor believes the federal-aid highway formula, federal discretionary, and state transportation funds identified in this IFP are reasonably expected to be available, and without adverse impacts on the State's overall transportation program or other funding commitments.
 Indiana has provided funding for the Project through a combination of state and federal funding, including the Project in the State's capital program.
 Indiana will continue to make specific financial commitments to the Project based on its standard budget procedures and in accordance with the STIP, which considers the needs of the overall transportation program and other projects throughout the State.
 INDOT is using the biennium appropriations for progress payments showing that Indiana has allocated these appropriations out of INDOT's Capital Program.
-INDOT estimates that these future payments will be 2.7% of its capital program.
-Funding for the Project from INDOT federal authorizations has been 8.9% of the NHPP.
-In addition to being reflected in internal budget and financial control systems, all anticipated funding amounts are reflected in the STIP, as well as the KIPDA TIP.
+INDOT estimates that these future payments will be 0.95% of its capital program.
+Funding for the Project from INDOT federal authorizations has been 2.94% of the NHPP and 0.3% of the HSIP.
+In addition to being reflected in internal budget and financial control systems, all anticipated funding amounts are reflected in the NIRCC TIP.